 The more you eat over the course of the day, the more chance you have of the reading not showing a true reflection of the results in front of you.

 Toilet, Clothing, and faeces/urine do not affect impedance (resistance) and are considered as fat mass as electricity does not flow through them.
 So if you haven’t been to the toilet you’ll get a different measurement compared to scanning after going to the toilet.

 Body fat decreases immediately after going to the toilet (reduced body weight used as the amount of fat mass).
 So consider this too as a factor.

 Therefore, weight and body fat can change quite a bit during the luteal and menstrual phase.
-Changes are so individual so it’s best not to scan during luteal / menstrual phase and try to scan when in the follicular phase (day 1-14 of cycle) if possible.
+Changes are so individual so it’s best not to scan during the luteal/menstrual phase and try to scan when in the follicular phase (day 1-14 of the cycle) if possible.

 So in an ideal scenario, you would do the scan without any clothes on, fasted and when you’ve been to the toilet – and for women only when you’re in the follicular phase of your cycle.

 However, in practical terms, this isn’t always possible.
 Therefore you just need to have the factors outlined above in your mind as you’re stepping on to be scanned.